 The Alzheimer Society of B.C. offers educational programs throughout the province to educate and empower people with dementia, their families, and friends.
 Below is a description of some of these programs.

 If you are living with dementia or have questions about the disease, call the First Link® Dementia Helpline at 1-800-936-6033.
-The Helpline assists individuals in building the confidence to maintain a quality of life when facing dementia.
 A trained, caring team of staff and volunteers will answer your call and can provide information and support.

 Shaping the Journey: living with dementia® is an educational program designed specifically for people experiencing the early symptoms of Alzheimer’s disease or another dementia, as well as a care partner, family member, or friend.
 It is for people who want to explore the journey ahead in a positive and supportive environment.